The Real Difference Between Apple Cider Vinegar and White Vinegar

 Chances are you’ve heard the word vinegar thrown around a lot lately.
 The words “apple cider vinegar” and “white vinegar” might have popped up when you were researching how to heal an ailment or learning how to remove odors around your home.
 But don’t be fooled, despite the fact that both products are called vinegar, they’re not exactly interchangeable.

 The most obvious difference between the two is their color.
 White vinegar, also sometimes called distilled or spirit vinegar, is clear and apple cider vinegar is brown.
 Standard white vinegar contains 4 percent to 7 percent acetic acid and 93 percent to 96 percent water.
 It is made from the fermentation of grain alcohol.
 It has an intense, sour taste and can be a great kitchen staple for pickling vegetables, cooking, and baking.
 White vinegar also has antimicrobial properties and makes for a great cleaner and disinfectant around the home.
-Before you start cleaning the whole house, make sure you know about the things you should never clean with vinegar.

 Apple Cider Vinegar